-- At Fiduga we have got various areas which needed to be improved on hygiene for example; Elite increase (Stock House), Elite basic stock, Breeding house and Production at large. - Since implementation of GC, we managed to improve some of those areas and others are still in progress.
+- At Fiduga we have various areas which needed to be improved on hygiene for example; Elite increase (Stock House), Elite basic stock, Breeding house and Production at large. - Since implementation of GC, we managed to improve all our production units.